Skip to main content

 Since then, the GFO has moved three more times, jumping the river to the Central Eastside in 1999.
 In 1991, the GFO successfully hosted the National Genealogical Conference in the States, the first national conference of its kind held in the Pacific Northwest.
 Oregon Governor Barbara Roberts proclaimed Family History Week in honor of the GFO and the conference.
 The GFO hosted the NGS again in 2001, and at the time was the only organization to host the Conference twice.

 In 2011, the GFO moved to its present location in the historic Ford Building at Southeast Eleventh Avenue and Division Street.
-With 5,000 square feet of space, the Library offers computers to access a suite of powerful subscription databases; a film scanner for reading, saving, and printing microfilm and microfiche records; and over 54,000 holdings.
+With 5,000 square feet of space, the Library offers computers to access a suite of powerful subscription databases; a film scanner for reading, saving, and printing microfilm and microfiche records; and more than 60,000 holdings.

 The Library’s resources stretch far beyond America.
 The GFO’s book collection easily searched through the online catalog here, includes rare and irreplaceable books and research aids to help find online records.
 Its unique records collections, including copies of Oregon Donation Land Claims – land grants given to Oregon Territory settlers prior to 1853 – original Multnomah County marriage records from 1855 to November 1924, and Pacific Northwest school yearbooks, make the GFO the Pacific Northwest's largest genealogical library.